 The answer to this question will be automatically inserted on the pdf generated by the EAF Mapper and a report generated.
-If the project site contains, or is within 500' of a building or district listed on the State or National Register of Historic Places, the EAF Mapper will check "yes" on the FEAF Part I pdf.
+If the project site contains, or is within 500' of a building or district listed on the State or National Register of Historic Places, or that has been determined by the Commissioner of the NYS Office of Parks, Recreation and Historic Preservation to be eligible for listing on the State Register of Historic Places, the EAF Mapper will check "yes" on the FEAF Part I pdf.
 If yes, the EAF Mapper will add in the name of the name of the historic resource.
 Note that the data does not include archaeological resources listed in the State and National Registers of Historic Places.
 Nor does it include National Register proposals that have not yet been approved by the State Historic Review Board.
 If the EAF Mapper returns a 'yes', applicants should investigate other sources of information to complete E.3.iii of the question related to the nature of the historic resource, and to give a brief description of the attributes upon which the listing was based for E.3.e.i and ii.

 If no State or National historic resource is identified within the project site, the EAF Mapper will check 'no'.
 If the applicant or project sponsor believes the answer filled out by the EAF Mapper is incorrect, supplemental information should be provided that explains that discrepancy.

 When the EAF Mapper is used to fill out any portions of Part 1, the applicant should use that first before filling out any other portions of the EAF.

 To learn more about a historic resource, check the National Register Information System (NRIS).
 You can search by state, county, or city.
 The NRIS is arranged by the historic name of the property.
 If you know the address of the property, but not the historic name, you will have to look at each listing in the county or city.